giovannibriones/osticket-prereqs/README.md

 <br>
 <br>
 <p><strong> NOTE: Registration will require you to provide a path to "php-cgie.exe".
-Simply lead it to the PHP folder previously created and you will find the file it is asking for.
+Direct it to the PHP folder created before and you will locate the file that is being asked for.
 </strong></p>
 <br>
 <img width="623" alt="15" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/7dd8ba1b-6709-4b18-8350-b1db5d987228">